a-r-m-i-n/dce/Documentation/UsersManual/BackendTemplate.rst

 ----------------

 Each DCE has not only a template for the frontend output, but also for the backend output.
-Without a backend template you won't be able to see differences in your content elements, in page or list view.
+Without a backend template you will not be able to see differences in your content elements, in the page or list view.

 DCE provides two ways to set up the backend template: